BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

 - "Email" field.
 - "Password" field.
 - "Log In" button: Submits the form and redirects the user to the "Projects" page.

+Hide/Show password toggle must be located on the right side of a Password input field.
+Single-click to expose/hide password.
+(For both SignIn and SignUp)

+Red validation message (‘Field cannot be empty’) appears below the inputs when fields are empty. (for both SignIn, SignUp including Name, Email and Password fields).

+When attempting to log in with invalid data a Red validation message appears under the Password filed (‘Invalid login credentials.
+Please try again’)

+**Fields validation rules**

+1. Email field:

+- The format should include a local part, an "@" symbol, and a domain part.
+- The length < 50.

+Local part (before the “@”) :

+- should contain alphanumeric characters, optionally separated by dots, underscores, or hyphens;
+- cannot start or end with a dot or contain consecutive dots.

+Domain part (after the “@”):

+- must contain at least two characters;
+- must contain at least one dot;
+- should consist of alphanumeric characters (A-Z, a-z, 0-9) and hyphens.

+2. Name field:

+- The name can contain any characters, including letters, numbers, spaces, and special characters;
+- Length > 0.

+3. Password must include:

+- At least 5 characters ;
+- At least 1 uppercase letter (A-Z);
+- At least 1 lowercase letter (a-z);
+- At least 1 number ;
+- At least 1 special character (e.g., !@#$%)"

+When a user enters data in the password field an Informative message with password requirements must be shown under the field.

 ### 2.4 Access Management